https://houstonjunkcar.com/1mldfecfuwj Meghan Barrasso

-Adaptive clothing is exploding in current fashion and since the need for these types of products are so high, so is the need to market them.
+https://urbandesign4health.com/agl5dhpv Adaptive fashion is on the rise and by 2026, it’s expected to be valued at $400 billion.
+This industry is exploding in current fashion and since the need for these types of products are so high, so is the need to market them.

-Adaptive fashion/clothing is defined as “clothing designed around the needs and abilities of people with varying degrees of disabilities” (wikipedia).
+Adaptive fashion is clothing, accessories or footwear specially designed around the needs and abilities of people with varying degrees of disabilities.
 Disabled people are one of the largest minority groups in the world, yet in fashion, they are extremely underrepresented.
 This may be because of what we are used to seeing in the media – which is often a small sized model who is usually white.
 However, with current trends changing and diversity “selling” more and more in the media, brands are learning to shift their marketing strategies and join this inclusive revolution in fashion.

 Another company called Yarrow, ran into the same issues as Mighty Well with Facebook advertising.
 Yarrow was trying to advertise pants and used an inclusive model who uses a wheelchair in their ad.
 Facebook’s AI denied the ad because of the wheelchair, not because of the actual product.

-After both Mighty Well and Yarrow resubmitted their advertisement requests, Facebook eventually accepted the ad and apologized for their AI system not catching the product being advertised and focusing on the medical device.
+Buy Diazepam After both Mighty Well and Yarrow resubmitted their advertisement requests, Facebook eventually accepted the ad and apologized for their AI system not catching the product being advertised and focusing on the medical device instead.

 https://techzinglive.com/page/1871/zmmp6gz8el Although both companies were able to advertise their products, the problem in these two cases is the lengths that it took to get the advertisement out there.
 Some may argue that this was not a human error, but an AI error – however, humans make the codes for Facebook’s AI advertisements.
 Smaller companies should have the same ease and access that larger companies, like Nike and Tommy Hilfiger, have when it comes to marketing these inclusive products.